decentraland/documentation-creators/docs/development-guide/2018-01-06-scene-limitations.md

 - **File count:** `200 files per parcel` Total count of the files uploaded.
 Includes 3D models and audio.
 Doesn't include files that aren't uploaded, such as node.js packages.

+- **Max file size** `50 MB per file` No individual file of any type in the scene can exceed 50 MB, no matter how many parcels the scene has.

 ## Optimizing

 See [Performance Optimization]({{ site.baseurl }}{% post_url /development-guide/2021-01-11-performance-optimization %})) for tips about how you can keep your scene below these limits and make it run smoother for players.